smart-data-models/dataModel.Ports/SeaportFacilities/doc/spec_JA.md

       x-ngsi:
         type: Property
     type:
-      description: 'It has to be SeaPort'
+      description: 'It has to be SeaPortFacilities'
       enum:
-        - SeaPort
+        - SeaPortFacilities
       type: string
       x-ngsi:
         type: Property